tmarkec/take_a_hike/README.md

 ### Posts page
--  Posts are displayed in 2 columns with 5 posts per row, each post card has image, author, date, indicator of likes and comments and title/brief description which are clickable and will direct user to another page about that post
+-  Posts are displayed in 2 columns with 3 posts per row, each post contains of: image, author, date, indicator of likes and comments and title and brief description which are clickable and will direct the user to another page about that post
 - All posts are scaling up as the user hovers over them which makes it more attractive for the user

 <details><summary>Posts page</summary>